Linguistics 001 Fall 2019 Final Project Due Mo 12/09

 Q: How should I approach the project?

 A: There will be several preliminary assignments to help you with this.
-The first preliminary assignment (due 11/16) will specify your selection of material and give a short but clear statement of the main point of the analysis.
-In the second preliminary assignment, due 11/30, you'll develop your linguistic analysis and interpretation, whose details you'll work out with your TA.
+The first preliminary assignment (due in mid-November) will specify your selection of material and give a short but clear statement of the main point of the analysis.
+In the second preliminary assignment, due at the beginning of December, you'll develop your linguistic analysis and interpretation, whose details you'll work out with your TA.